45deg/Actoverse-Scala/README.md

 Actoverse API implementation for Scala

 This library extends the [Akka Actor](http://akka.io/) system to realize captureing causal relationships and reverse debugging.
-Note that this implmentation is a too experimental and there are several limitations for debugging.
+Note that this implmentation is too experimental and there are several limitations for debugging.

 ## Usage